nestjs/docs.nestjs.com/content/techniques/task-scheduling.md

 ### Task Scheduling

-Task scheduling allows you to schedule arbitrary functions for execution at specific dates/times.
-For scheduling, Nest provides integration with the [cron](https://github.com/kelektiv/node-cron) package out-of-the box with `@nestjs/schedule`, which we'll cover in the current chapter.
+Task scheduling allows you to schedule arbitrary code (methods/functions) to execute at a fixed date/time, at recurring intervals, or once after a specified interval.
+In the Linux world, this is often handled by packages like [cron](https://en.wikipedia.org/wiki/Cron) at the OS level.
+For Node.js apps, there are several packages that emulate cron-like functionality.
+Nest provides the `@nestjs/schedule` package, which integrates with the popular Node.js [node-cron](https://github.com/kelektiv/node-cron) package.
+We'll cover this package in the current chapter.

 #### Installation